jakobyoung1/RADexplorer/README.md

 ## Typical Use Cases

-**1) "My sequencing budget only allows for sequencing one v-region.
-Which should I choose?"**
-Select your taxa or community of interest, try different V-region combinations, and look for green checkmarks.
-A checkmark means that region produces a unique sequence for that species and you can uniquely identify it!

-**2) "Can I distinguish two closely related species with V4 alone?"**
+**1) "Can I distinguish two closely related species with V4 alone?"**
 Select both species, check only V4, and see whether they fall into the same group (red bracket) or are independently identifiable (green checkmark).

-**3) "How many 16S copies does my target organism carry, and are they identical?"**
+**2) "How many 16S copies does my target organism carry, and are they identical?"**
 Switch to Detailed View to see every individual gene copy per species.
 Tiles of different colors in the same column indicate unique sequences for that region.

+**3) "My sequencing budget only allows for sequencing one v-region.
+Which should I choose?"**
+Select your taxa and step through each V-region one at a time.
+The region that gives you the most green checkmarks across your taxa of interest is your best option.

 **4) "Another researcher used V3-V4 amplicon sequencing.
 Can I compare my V4 data to theirs?"**